romagny13/NIntercept/README.md

 }
 ```

-_Another alternative is to create a **custom ProxyMethodBuilder** and change the **service provider** (ProxyGeneratorOptions).
+_Another alternative is to create a **custom InterceptableMethodBuilder**.
 Update the proxy and implement INotifyPropertyChanged (add INotifyPropertyChanged interface, event and protected method to raise the event)  and call OnPropertyChanged method in properties._

 ## Save The Assembly (.NET Framework Only)